 New Beginnings for an Old City

-In the fourth century BC, one of Alexander the Great’s generals, founded the new city of Ephesus on the current site.
-He was building near an even older city dating back to the Neolithic period.
-So for about 12,000 years people have lived in this city or it’s vicinity.
-Ephesus, which is in the modern country of Turkey, flourished after it came under the control of the Roman Republic in 129 BC.
-In the Roman Empire period, it was designated as the capital of the new province Asia.
+Then for about 12,000 years people lived in this city and its vicinity.
+Ephesus, in todays Turkey, flourished after it came under the control of the Roman Republic in 129 BC.
+In the later Roman Empire period, it was designated as the capital of the new province Asia.

 New Testament Connections.

-The population of Ephesus was thought for a long time to be around 220,000 people at its peak.
+For a long time, the population of Ephesus was thought to be around 220,000 people at its peak.
 However, more recently, this has been revised downward because the population density and physical size of the city boundary, leaves us with a range of 33,600 to 56,000 inhabitants.
 Even with these lower population estimates, Ephesus was one of the largest cities of Roman Asia Minor.

 There are also a number of residences of the wealthy residents on the hills overlooking the city that have been unearthed here.
-They contain many spectacular mosaics and wall decorations but are obviously more like a giant jigsaw being put together by archaeologists.
+They once contain many spectacular mosaics and wall decorations but today the mosaics have become like a giant jigsaw still being put together by archaeologists.

 St. Johns basilica is about a kilometre from the ruins of Ephesus.
 It was constructed by Justinian I in the 6th century and it is believed to stand over the burial site of John.

 Most cruises that visit this area, offer land tours to Ephesus from the port of Kusadasi.
 You can also take public transport from Kusadasi.
 There are white mini-buses, also called dolmuses which leave for Selcuk every half hour.
 The trip takes about 30 minutes.
 From the Selcuk bus station you can take another mini-bus to the entrance of Ephesus which takes about 10 minutes.